linebender/xilem/masonry/src/doc/02_implementing_widget.md

 Instead, there are two ways to mutate `Label`:

 - Inside a Widget method.
 Most methods (`on_pointer_event`, `update`, `layout`, etc) take a `&mut self` argument.
 - Through a `WidgetMut` wrapper.
-So, to change your label's text, you will call `WidgetMut<Label>::set_text()`.
+So, to change your label's text, you will call `WidgetMut::<Label>::set_text()`.
 This helps Masonry make sure that internal metadata is propagated after every widget change.

 As mentioned in the previous chapter, a `WidgetMut<...>` is a smart reference type to the Widget tree.
 Most Widgets will implement methods that let their users "project" a WidgetMut from a parent to its child.